kauri-io/Content/Rust/sending-transactions.md

 }
 ```

+We use the `web3.eth().balance(..)` function to obtain the balance of the recipient account before and after the transfer to prove that the transfer occured.
 Run this code, and you should see that the `accounts[1]` balance is 10000 wei greater after the transaction was sent… a successful ether transfer!

 ## Sending a Raw Transaction